onebeyond/rascal/README.md

 ## Caveats
 * Rascal currently implements only a small subset of the [amqplib api](http://www.squaremobius.net/amqp.node/doc/channel_api.html).
 It was written with a strong bias towards moderate volume pub/sub systems for a project with some quite agressive timescales.
 If you need one of the missing api calls, then your best approach is send us a [PR](https://github.com/guidesmiths/rascal/pulls).
 * Rascal deliberately uses a new channel per publish operation.
 This is because any time an channel operation encounters an error, the channel becomes unusable, and must be replaced.
 In an asynchronous environment such as node you are likely to have passed the channel reference to multiple callbacks, meaning that for every channel error, multiple publish operations will fail.
 The negative of the new channel per publish operation, is a little extra overhead and the chance of busting the maxium number of channels (the default is 65K).
 We urge you to test Rascal with realistic peak production loads to ensure this isn't the case.
 * Rascal has plenty of automated tests, but is by no means battle hardened (yet).
+* Rascal doesn't currently validate your configuration, leading to some unfriendly error messages if you get things wrong

 ## Installation
 ```bash